nathanemyers-dev/ai-computational-memory/white-paper/use-cases.md

 # Use Cases

 Use cases demonstrate how computational memory operates in real environments.
 They show how continuity can be applied safely without entering advisory domains and how enterprises benefit from predictable and governed persistence.
+Each use case illustrates a continuity pattern that remains non‑advisory, supervised, and compliant under regulated constraints.

 **Analytical Continuity**
-Analytical continuity allows systems to retain non advisory structures that support repeatability.
-It enables models to maintain context across interactions without generating personalized guidance.
-This use case improves stability and reduces friction in analytical workflows.
+Analytical continuity allows systems to retain non‑advisory structures that support repeatability.
+It enables models to maintain context across interactions without generating personalized guidance or directional evaluation.
+Analytical continuity improves stability, reduces friction in analytical workflows, and prevents resets that disrupt non‑advisory computation.

 **Enterprise Workflows**
 Enterprise workflows often require consistent reference points that persist across sessions.
-Computational memory provides a safe layer for retaining these structures.
-It supports operational processes that depend on continuity while maintaining strict boundaries around advisory activity.
+Computational memory provides a supervised continuity layer that retains these structures under governed boundaries.
+It supports operational processes that depend on continuity while maintaining strict separation from advisory activity, suitability logic, and user‑benefit pathways.

 **Governance Operations**
 Governance operations benefit from predictable and supervised retention.
 Computational memory allows governance teams to maintain structured information that supports oversight without influencing decisions.
-This use case strengthens compliance and improves supervisory clarity.
+It strengthens compliance, improves supervisory clarity, and ensures that continuity remains observable, auditable, and non‑advisory.

 **Model Behavior Stability**
 Model behavior stability requires a controlled persistence layer that prevents resets from disrupting performance.
-Computational memory provides a safe mechanism for maintaining non advisory structures that support consistent behavior.
-This use case improves reliability across systems.
+Computational memory provides a safe mechanism for maintaining non‑advisory structures that support consistent behavior across sessions.
+It ensures that continuity does not influence inference, alter model logic, or create advisory‑adjacent outputs.

 **Cross-System Coordination**
-Cross system coordination often depends on shared structures that persist across environments.
-Computational memory enables these structures to exist without creating advisory outputs.
-This use case improves alignment across enterprise systems while maintaining regulatory boundaries.
+Cross‑system coordination depends on shared structures that persist across environments.
+Computational memory enables these structures to exist without creating advisory outputs or directional guidance.
+It improves alignment across enterprise systems while maintaining regulated boundaries and preventing continuity from leaking into advisory domains.

+**Regulated Deployment Scenarios**
+Regulated environments require continuity that is supervised, predictable, and non‑advisory.
+Computational memory supports regulated deployment by providing deterministic retention, bounded transformations, and complete audit visibility.
+It ensures that continuity can operate safely without generating regulated outputs or influencing model behavior.

 Computational memory is the foundation layer that supports decision systems, not a decision system itself.